 Here are some thrifty ideas that we are going to try to end the year well as a family:

 Each Christmas, my kids get a challenging new puzzle.
 We find a corner of the house where it stays set up and we all work away at it.
 Puzzling slows down the pace of the holidays, giving a feeling of accomplishment as a team.

 To save money, instead of buying a new one each year, swap puzzles with a friend.

-Many places offer free (or inexpensive) winter break events – check local libraries, websites like Kids Around Canada, events at your local community centre, and even free/cheap skate & swim times.
+Many places offer free (or inexpensive) winter break events – check local libraries, websites like Kids Around Canada, events at your local community center, and even free/cheapskate & swim times.